 A series of scandals forced various executives out in 1999.
 CFO Earl Mason disclosed financial results to some analysts but not others, and he resigned under fire.
 CEO Eckhard Pfeiffer soon followed.

-The biggest problem was Compaq’s computer sales dropped in 1999 while sales at Dell, Gateway, HP, and even IBM increased.
+What were they hiding?
+The biggest problem was Compaq’s computer sales dropped in 1999 while sales at Dell, Gateway, HP, and even the fading IBM increased.
 Thanks to the Y2K issue, companies were buying a lot of computer equipment.
 But Compaq failed to capitalize.
 It recognized a need to sell direct to compete with Dell, but its efforts to build a direct-order business were lackluster at best.

 In 2001, Dell passed Compaq to lead the industry in PC sales.

-The rapid demise of a large number of Internet startups, often known as the dot-com bubble and burst, hurt Compaq in two ways.
+The rapid demise of a large number of Internet startups, often known as the dot-com bubble and bust, hurt Compaq in two ways.
 The dot-coms were buying large amounts of equipment as they spent their venture capital and IPO money.
 Their demise meant Compaq lost a large number of big customers.
-Their liquidations also flooded the market with a lot of surplus equipment, some of which had never been used.
+Worse yet, their liquidations also flooded the market with a lot of surplus equipment, some of which had never been used.
 Compaq had to compete with its own product until the market absorbed the surplus.

 By 2002, Compaq’s stock was trading at about 1/4 what it had been trading for at the time of the DEC acquisition.
 HP acquired Compaq that year for $24.2 billion, a big fall from its $43 billion market capitalization at the end of 1999.

 Analysts expected big things from the Compaq-HP tie-up, but it, too, proved largely disappointing.
-Analysts point to the Compaq acquisition as the start of HP’s own struggles, which eventually lead to HP splitting itself.
+HP couldn’t solve Compaq’s problems either, and analysts point to the Compaq acquisition as the start of HP’s own struggles.
+That eventually lead to HP splitting itself.